anestisb/vdexExtractor/README.md

 along with Oat files when optimizing bytecode from dex2oat ART runtime compiler.
 Vdex file format has been introduced in the Oreo (API-26) build.
 More information is available [here][vdex-cr].
 It should be noted that Oat files are no longer storing the matching Dex files inside their `.rodata` section.
-Instead they're always paired with a matching Vdex file.
+Instead they're always paired with a matching Vdex container file.

 ## Compile